 There’s not a basketball fan in the world (or woman who lived in the 60s & 70s) that doesn’t know the name Wilt Chamberlain.
 But how many people know who Jerry Chambers, Archie Clark or Darrall Imhoff are?
 Not many, even though Clark and Imhoff were NBA All-Stars and Chambers performance in the 1966 NCAA Final Four remains one of the best ever.
-But, those are the three players that the Lakers traded to Philly for the original MDE.
-Why?
+But, those are the three players the Lakers traded to Philly in 1968 for the original MDE.

 Why would the 76ers make this trade?
 Here’s an excerpt from Dr. Jack Ramsay’s 2004 book, Dr. Jack’s Leadership Lessons Learned From a Lifetime in Basketball.

 Another “do-over” decision I still think about was more of a delayed decision, but nonetheless had a negative result.
 It centered on the man I regard as the most talented, intelligent, complex, and interesting of all the players I’ve known – Wilt Chamberlain.
 Prior to the 1966-67 season, in Philadelphia, Wilt had set all kinds of scoring records (he had been the league’s perennial leader in scoring and rebounding, at one time averaging over 50 points a game for a season), but he had won no championships.